 Cleaner, Greener, Safer

 As part of our drive to bring back a sense of pride in our place, our Cleaner, Greener, Safer campaign focuses on the real issues that matter to YOU.
 We truly love the area that we live in and know that you do too.
-Bournemouth, Christchurch and Poole is a special place, both rural and urban, spanning countryside and coast and we want everyone to be proud to live here.
+Bournemouth, Christchurch and Poole are special places, both rural and urban, spanning countryside and coast and we want everyone to be proud to live, work and relax here.

 Through our ‘Cleaner’ initiative, we have started to level up some crucial frontline services in Christchurch to the same standards as those experienced in Bournemouth and Poole.
 Up until April 2020, Christchurch’s waste and recycling was undertaken by the Dorset Waste Partnership at Dorset Council.
 We took it on in the middle of the pandemic, when priority was placed on more urgent tasks.
 Now Christchurch will see an improved street cleansing service, which includes a new pavement sweeper alongside staff dedicated to pavement cleaning, tackling litter, dealing with fly tipping, and carrying out winter gully cleaning to reduce incidents of flooding.

-We have committed to planting over 10,000 trees across our conurbation this year.
+We planted over 10,000 trees across our conurbation last year.
 This not only helps combat the climate and ecological emergency, but it also falls under our ‘Greener’ declaration.

 What YOU can do to help #LetsBeProud

 Does your road need sweeping or drains cleared of leaves?
 Perhaps you’ve seen some flytipping that needs clearing up?
 Or is there some graffiti on council property that you would like removed?

 We're asking residents to Report It to us online.
 We will then assess each request that comes in and act on it where we can.
 Our aim for this year is to speed up response times to issues identified by inspectors and reports from the public.